Why Choose Materials Science and Engineering at UNT?

 The department’s alumni base is strong, and many serve as mentors to undergraduate students throughout the student’s academic career.

 Interested in Materials Science and Engineering for graduate school?
 Check out UNT MTSE's 4+1 Grad Track program.
 Application and information can be found here.

-You can also join active student chapters of the Materials Research Society, the Society of Plastics Engineers, and Materials Advantage to meet new people and gain experience beyond the classroom.
-Both groups host monthly pizza parties and invite alumni and engineers in the industry to attend.
-Issues such as communication, leadership, preparing to work in the industry, and life in academia are addressed in these informal get-togethers.
+You can also join active Material Science student chapters, listed here.
+All groups host alumni and engineers in the industry.
+Issues such as communication, leadership, preparing to work in the industry, and life in academia are addressed in these informal meetings.